MayakaApps/Kache/README.md

 ## Benefits over acknowledged projects

-* New implementation which is coroutine-safe - not thread-blocking
+* Coroutine-friendly.
+Get rid of Java's blocking implementation.
-* Much simpler and modern API that is helps you do almost whatever you want using a single call.
+* Much simpler and modern API that helps you do almost whatever you want using a single call.
-* (DiskLruCache) Binary journal instead of text-based journal which provides minor storage space.
+* (DiskLruCache) Binary journal instead of text-based journal which consumes less storage.

 ## License